What is Academic Honesty?

 Student Responsibility

-InformNet is committed to ensuring the integrity and validity of student achievement within its courses by promoting academic honesty.
-Students are responsible for upholding integrity and will be held accountable for the quality of their work and actions.
-To this end, and in accordance with the Provincial Assessment Policy Kindergarten to Grade 12: Academic Responsibility, Honesty, and Promotion/Retention (Manitoba Education, 2010), InformNet expects that all students will demonstrate integrity, ethical conduct and academic honesty in all assessments, research, class work and homework assignments.
+InformNet is dedicated to maintaining the integrity and validity of student achievement by fostering a culture of academic honesty.
+Students are expected to uphold these principles and take responsibility for the quality of their work and actions.
+In alignment with the Provincial Assessment Policy Kindergarten to Grade 12: Academic Responsibility, Honesty, and Promotion/Retention (Manitoba Education, 2010), InformNet requires all students to demonstrate integrity, ethical conduct, and academic honesty in all assessments, research projects, classwork, and homework.

 Academic Dishonesty